brunokoga/Montevideo/advancedRaceGuide_dir/coreRaces/halflings.md

 **Challenge** : Whenever an order of the paw cavalier issues a challenge, his mount gains a +1 dodge bonus to AC as long it is threatening the target of the cavalier's challenge and the cavalier is riding the mount.
 This bonus increases by +1 for every four levels the cavalier possesses.

-**Skills** : An order of the paw cavalier adds [Knowledge](skill_dir/knowledge#_knowledge) (nature and [Survival](skill_dir/survival#_survival to his list of class skills.
+**Skills** : An order of the paw cavalier adds [Knowledge](skill_dir/knowledge#_knowledge) (nature) and [Survival](skills/survival#_survival) to his list of class skills.
 He can make [Knowledge](skill_dir/knowledge#_knowledge) (nature) checks untrained.
 Also, an order of the paw cavalier is adept at following tracks while mounted, using his mount's speed rather than his own to determine the penalty for tracking while moving, whether he is mounted or not.

 **Order Abilities** : A cavalier belonging to the order of the paw gains the following abilities as he increases in level.

 > _Danger Ward (Ex)_: At 2nd level, the cavalier can ready his allies for impending danger.
 As a standard action, he can ready all allies within 30 feet of the danger ahead, granting a bonus on a single type of saving throw (Fortitude, Reflex or Will) that he chooses when he grants this boon.
 At any point in the next minute, when these allies fail a saving throw of that type, they can choose to reroll the saving throw with a +4 competence bonus as an immediate action, but must take the results of the reroll even if it is worse.
 He can use this ability up to three times per day, once for each type of saving throw.
 >
 > _Canine Ferocity (Ex)_: At 8th level, when the cavalier uses his wolf or dog mount to perform a bull rush or overrun maneuver, the mount is considered to be one size category larger for the purposes of determining the size of creature it is maneuvering against and the mount's CMB.
-He also receives a bonus feat, chosen from the following list: [Mounted Combat](feats#_mounted-combat), Ride-By Attack, [Skill Focus](feats#_skill-focus ( [Ride](skill_dir/ride#_ride)), Spirited Charge, Trample, or Unseat.
+He also receives a bonus feat, chosen from the following list: [Mounted Combat](feats#_mounted-combat), Ride-By Attack, [Skill Focus](feats#_skill-focus) ( [Ride](skills/ride#_ride)), Spirited Charge, Trample, or Unseat.
 He must qualify for the feat selected.
 >
-> _Giant Slayer (Ex_: At 15th level, when the cavalier hits the target of his challenge with a melee attack, and that target is at least two size categories larger than the cavalier, he gains a bonus on damage rolls equal to 1/2 his cavalier level.
+> _Giant Slayer (Ex)_: At 15th level, when the cavalier hits the target of his challenge with a melee attack, and that target is at least two size categories larger than the cavalier, he gains a bonus on damage rolls equal to 1/2 his cavalier level.
 This damage is multiplied on a critical hit.
 ## Underfoot Adept (Monk)

 An underfoot adept turns his diminutive stature and unorthodox footwork into a powerful weapon.
 Effortlessly moving across the battlefield, he ducks under the legs of larger creatures and then topples them with surprising attacks.
 An underfoot adept has the following class features.